-Pool skimmer diverters are not always necessary to use, and many swimming pool owners may not even know that they exist.
+Pool skimmer diverters are not always necessary, and many swimming pool owners may not even know they exist.
 But they can be beneficial for keeping the water clean and controlling the water temperature through circulation.
-You may ask yourself, “should I be using a pool skimmer diverter in my pool?”
+You may ask yourself, “should I use a pool skimmer diverter in my pool?”
 The answer depends on a few things.

-A pool skimmer diverter is a beneficial tool that you attach to your pool skimmer.
-It is essentially a disc that you place in your skimmer, and once connected, it changes the way the water flows.
+A pool skimmer diverter is a beneficial tool to attach to your pool skimmer.
+It is essentially a disc that you place in your skimmer, and once connected, it changes how the water flows.
 It gives you more control over your water flow and diverts the water to the pump from the floor drain or skimmer.

 What Are Pool Skimmer Diverters?

 When water is pumped into the skimmer, it can either come from the top or bottom of the pool.
 Under your skimmer basket, there are usually two holes.
 One hole leads to the filter and pump line, and the other leads to the main drain at the bottom of the water.
 Both of these holes regulate the suction and circulation of the pool water.